jschol3s/jschol3s/README.md

 - 👋 Hi, I’m Jadon!
 - 👀 I’m interested in mobile and web development.
-- 🌱 I’m currently learning React, React Native, and Flutter.
+- 🌱 I’m currently learning React and React Native with TypeScript, Flutter, and Swift.
 - 📫 Reach me on Linkedin.
 Let's [connect!](https://www.linkedin.com/in/jadon-scholes-a97110172/)

 <!---